Updated December 9, 2020

 What is my risk of getting seriously ill?

 During pregnancy, changes in your immune system may make you more likely to get sick with some viruses.
-We know that pregnant women who get sick with viruses like the flu which can cause respiratory infections can get seriously ill.
+According to recent data, there is an increased risk for deaths in pregnant people with COVID-19 than non-pregnant people.
+Recent CDC data showed that symptomatic pregnant people with COVID-19 had a 70% higher risk of death compared to non-pregnant people.
 If you have a severe chronic health condition like lung disease or diabetes, you may be at a higher risk of serious complications if you get COVID-19.

 What can I do if I’m pregnant and I get COVID-19 symptoms?